miguelazue/python-visualization-tutorial/README.md

 ## Locally
 ### Setup
-In this example, we use conda and Python 3.
+In this example, we use Anaconda and Python 3.

 #### Install Anaconda
 Download the 3.7 version of Anaconda from: https://www.anaconda.com/download

-Anaconda already [ships with a bunch of packages](https://docs.anaconda.com/anaconda/packages/pkg-docs/), e.g.:
+Anaconda is a package distribution that contains the *Conda* package manager, but also a bunch of [other frequently used packages](https://docs.anaconda.com/anaconda/packages/pkg-docs/), e.g.:
  * ipywidgets
  * jupyter and jupyterlab
  * matplotlib